Vertigo (U2 song): Writing and recording

 "Vertigo" originated from a demo that guitarist the Edge composed at his home in Malibu on a "very simple Pro-Tools rig".
 Playing along to drum loops that drummer Larry Mullen Jr. had recorded for him, the Edge created the guitar riff among others while "exploring rock 'n' roll guitar" and "what that means in the twenty-first century".
 Inspiration for the riff came within 20 minutes of the Edge first plugging into a 1957 Fender Deluxe amplifier, which was acquired for him by his technician Dallas Schoo after he requested a small amplifier he could use to record demos at his home studio.
 The Edge gave the demo a working title of "Full Metal Jacket".
 When lead singer Bono heard it, he was very enthused, describing it as: "the mother of all rock 'n' roll tunes.
 I don't know where it came from but it's a remarkable guitar thing.
 You want to hear it – it's a reason to make a record.
 The song is that good!"

-Believing that their pending record would have a punk rock energy and be very collaborative between the band members, U2 hired Chris Thomas to produce it; the Edge said that he worked well with bands and had produced several records that were favourites among U2, including early Roxy Music albums and the Sex Pistols's Never Mind the Bollocks, Here's the Sex Pistols.
+Believing that their pending record would have a punk rock energy and be very collaborative between the band members, U2 hired Chris Thomas to produce it.
+The Edge said that Thomas worked well with bands and had produced several records that were favourites among U2, including early Roxy Music albums and the Sex Pistols's Never Mind the Bollocks, Here's the Sex Pistols.
 U2 began working with Thomas on the album How to Dismantle an Atomic Bomb in February 2003.
 During the sessions, U2 experimented with different melodies and rhythm ideas for "Full Metal Jacket".
 Bono's original set of lyrics was inspired by Leonard Peltier, a Native American rights activist who was controversially convicted of killing two Federal Bureau of Investigation agents.
 Bono did not believe Peltier deserved to be imprisoned, and he took a "new-journalism approach" to writing the lyrics.
 The song was subsequently retitled "Native Son", and after extensive experimentation on it, the band recorded and mixed a version of the song to completion with Thomas.
 The group were so excited by the song, they sent it to Interscope Records, which was equally excited by it.
 However, Bono called the decision a mistake and said the song ultimately "wasn't as good as [they] thought".